loqalabs/loqa-hub/README.md

 - 🔍 **Audio Fingerprinting**: SHA-256 hashing for deduplication and analysis
 - ⏱️ **Performance Metrics**: Processing time tracking throughout the voice pipeline
 - 🚨 **Error Tracking**: Comprehensive error state capture and reporting

+### 🆕 Milestone 4b: Multi-Command Intent Parsing

+- 🔗 **Compound Utterances**: Parse complex voice commands like "turn on the lights and play music"
+- 🔄 **Sequential Execution**: Command queue system executes commands one by one to prevent conflicts
+- ⏪ **Rollback Support**: Failed commands trigger rollback of previously executed commands in the chain
+- 🗣️ **Response Aggregation**: Intelligent combination of multiple command responses for natural TTS
+- ⚡ **Performance Optimized**: <200ms execution time per additional command
+- 📊 **Conjunction Detection**: Supports "and", "then", "after that", "next", "also" conjunctions
+- 🔄 **Backward Compatible**: Seamless fallback to single-command parsing when needed

 ## Architecture